mapcraftlabs/mapcraft_docs/api_schema.md

 Layers should be configured one at a time, using separate requests.
 This endpoint accepts a JSON payload with a well-defined structure, ensuring that only valid schemas will be processed.

+## How to the schema of global inputs

+To edit globals, use a LAYER_ID of `Globals`.
+Also note, `showInTable` does not apply to globals.

 ## Endpoint